 With his passionate programs focusing on Classical, Contemporary, Tango and Oriental music Oliver looks back on a long series of exciting projects with which he has delighted audiences the world over.
 Tours, Master Classes, Festivals, Radio and TV appearances in Europe, Asia, Australia and the USA have brought him international acclaim.

 Oliver performs extensively as a soloist, with orchestral accompaniment, in duo with Korean guitarist Professor Lee Song-Ou, German flautist Thea Nielsen and as a member of the quintet Tango Concertante.

 The CD "Didar - Live in Berlin" featuring Majid Derakhshani (Composition, Tar, Voice), Thea Nielsen (Flute) and Amir Abbas Zare (Daf) and Oliver on guitar is one of his latest projects and yet another exciting venture discovering new horizons.

-Oliver's intense interest in teaching is also documented in his thesis on early childhood instrumental teaching, which was part of his first University degree in Berlin.
+Oliver's intense interest in teaching is also documented in his thesis on early childhood instrumental pedagogy, which was part of his first University degree in Berlin.
 As a teacher he has earned himself a very fine reputation.
 His analytical sense of technical issues, musicality, and motivational skills as well as his know-how on the general music business are considered some of his pedagogical strengths.

-As a student of American guitarist and composer Laurie Randolph Oliver Fartach-Naini holds degrees from the University of the Arts Berlin (Instrumental Studies) and the Academy of Music and Theatre Felix Mendelssohn Bartholdy in Leipzig (Music Performance) and has participated in many international master classes.
+As a student of American guitarist and composer Laurie Randolph Oliver Fartach-Naini holds degrees from the University of the Arts Berlin (Instrumental Pedagogy) and the Academy of Music and Theatre Felix Mendelssohn Bartholdy in Leipzig (Music Performance) and has participated in many international master classes.

 Further information is available on: